Get Credit Reports

 Getting Your Credit Report

-If you've been denied credit, insurance, or employment because of information supplied by a CRA, the FCRA says the company you applied to must give you the CRA's name, address, and telephone number.
-If you contact that agency for a copy of your report within 60 days of receiving a denial notice, the report is free.
-In addition, you're entitled to one free copy of your report per year if you can prove that:
+If you've been denied credit, insurance, or employment because of information supplied by a Credit Reporting Agency, the Fair Credit Reporting Act says the company you applied to must give you the Credit Reporting Agency's name, address, and telephone number.
+If you contact that agency for a copy of your credit report within 60 days of receiving a denial notice, the credit report is free.
+In addition, you're entitled to one free copy of your credit report per year if you can prove that:

 - You're unemployed and plan to look for a job within 60 days.